sr-lab/skeptic-authority-template/README.md

 ```

 A total of 10 passwords will be read before the application exits, like we specified when we invoked it.

+## Utility
+Compiled Skeptic authorities can be used with [Pyrrho](https://github.com/sr-lab/pyrrho) to filter and renormalise password probability distributions computed from large datasets.
+For instructions on doing this, consult that repository.